stackbone.rag

 }

-stackbone_rag_jobs is the observability surface.
-Studio's RAG explorer reads it; the local emulator's GET /api/rag/jobs returns it; cancelling a job from Studio (or via POST /api/rag/jobs/:jobId/cancel) flips the row's status, which the worker observes between chunk batches and exits with rag_ingest_cancelled.
+rag_jobs is the observability surface.
+Studio's RAG explorer reads it; during local development GET /api/rag/jobs returns it; cancelling a job from Studio (or via POST /api/rag/jobs/:jobId/cancel) flips the row's status, which the worker observes between chunk batches and exits with rag_ingest_cancelled.

 Retrieval

-client.rag.retrieve is the only read API.
-Pass a text query to let the SDK embed it for you:
+stackbone.rag.retrieve is the only read API.
+Pass a text query to let the SDK embed it for you.
+The most common place to call it is inside an agent tool, returning the hits so the model can ground its answer:

 if (result.error) throw new Error(result.error.code);

 topK defaults to 5.
-Hits are returned ordered by descending cosine similarity (score is in [0, 1], 1 = identical).
+Each hit is { id, chunkIdx, content?, metadata?, score }, ordered by descending cosine similarity (score is in [0, 1], 1 = identical).

 Filtering on metadata